Home Machine Tool Archive Machine Tools For Sale & Wanted

 Boice-Crane (Wilton Division) made various types of power tools, including a selection of wood lathes intended for amateur and educational use, and in the 1940s and early 1950 their range included, amongst others, the two amateur and one professional or educational machines illustrated below.

-The other bench lathe had a bed built from two steel channel sections - with the most elementary type of headstock and tailstock.
-The capacity was 10" x 30", the weight 30 lbs and the headstock spindle carried a 4-step V-belt pulley overhung outside the left-hand bearing.
+With a bed built from two steel channel sections the other lathe hadh the most elementary type of headstock and tailstock.
+The capacity was 10" x 30", the weight 30 lbs and the headstock spindle carried a 4-step V-belt pulley overhung outside the left-hand bearing..

 Boice-Crane 50-inch bed wood-turning lathe circa 1947.